DanHodges/TheologicalDictionary/divine-transcendence.md

 # Divine Transcendence
-Definition of Divine Transcendence coming soon.
+The definition of Divine Transcendence is coming soon!